 Have you ever been down under?
 No, we’re not talking about crawling underneath the kitchen table.
 We mean Australia!

-If you ever visit Australia, you must be sure to check out the Coral Sea off the northeast coast of Queensland.
+If you ever visit Australia, you must be sure to check out the Coral Sea.
+It’s off the northeast coast of Queensland.
 Why?
-That's where you'll find the world's largest structure made by living organisms — a structure so large it can be seen from outer space.
-What are we talking?
+That’s where you’ll find the world’s largest structure made by living organisms.
+It’s so large it can be seen from outer space.
+What are we talking about?
 The Great Barrier Reef, of course!

-The Great Barrier Reef is made up of and built by billions and billions of tiny organisms called coral polyps.
-It's one of the world's greatest natural wonders and was named a World Heritage Site in 1981.
+What is The Great Barrier Reef made of?
+It’s built by billions and billions of tiny organisms called coral polyps.
+This reef is one of the world’s greatest natural wonders.
+It was named a World Heritage Site in 1981.